-Our Management Consulting Services are typically contracted on a time and materials basis, a time and materials basis not to exceed contract price, a fixed fee basis, or contingent fee basis.
+Our Management Consulting Services segment provides consulting services that cover almost all major aspects of managing a global communications company, including strategy, management, marketing, operational, and technology consulting services.
+In addition, we provide marketing consulting services to clients outside of the communications industry.
+Professional services within this segment are typically contracted on a time and materials basis, a time and materials basis not to exceed contract price, a fixed fee basis, or contingent fee basis.
 Revenues from time and materials contracts are recognized in the period in which our services are performed.
-Revenues on contracts with a not to exceed contract price or a fixed cost contract are recorded under the percentage of completion method utilizing estimates of project completion.
+Revenues on contracts with a not to exceed contract price or a fixed cost contract which are milestone or deliverables-based are recorded under the percentage of completion method utilizing estimates of project completion.
+For fixed fee contracts where services are not based on providing deliverables or achieving milestones, the Company recognizes revenue on a straight-line basis over the period during which such services are expected to be performed.
 Contract revenues on contingent fee contracts are deferred until the revenue is realizable and earned.
-The Management Consulting Services segment did not have any contingent fee contracts during the first quarter of 2007 or 2006.

-Our Software Solutions typically involve custom developed software for clients, leveraging the supply of licensed modules from our AscertainTM software suite.
+Revenues and costs associated with contingent fee contracts were \$786,000 and \$236,000, respectively, for the thirteen and thirty-nine weeks ended September 29, 2007 and were not material for the thirteen and thirty-nine weeks ended September 30, 2006.
+Our Software Solutions typically involve custom developed software for clients, leveraging the supply of licensed modules from our Ascertain TM software suite.
 Management consulting and technical services are an integrated component of software solutions, ranging from developing initial business and systems requirements, to software development, software configuration and implementation, and post contract customer support.
 Revenues for Software Solutions contracts are typically structured as fixed fee contracts or with a not to exceed contract price and are recorded under the percentage of completion method, utilizing estimates of project completion.
 On a limited basis, software contracts are structured with a contingent fee component.
-Revenues and costs associated with contingent fee contracts were not material during the first quarter of 2007.
+Revenues and costs associated with contingent fee contracts were not material during the thirteen and thirty-nine weeks ended September 29, 2007.
 Generally a client relationship begins with a short-term consulting engagement utilizing the services of a few consultants or piloting a software solution.
 Our sales strategy focuses on building long-term relationships with both new and existing clients to gain additional engagements within existing accounts and referrals for new clients.
 Strategic alliances with other companies are also used to sell services.
 We anticipate that we will continue to pursue these marketing strategies in the future.
 The type and volume of work performed for specific clients may vary from period to period and a major client from one period may not use our services or the same volume of services in another period.
 In addition, clients generally may end their engagements with little or no penalty or notice.
 If a client engagement ends earlier than expected, we must re-deploy professional service personnel as any resulting non-billable time could harm earnings.